And So I Weep

 I wept in fear as I thought that this too could be my story someday…when you’ve experienced tragedy the fear of its return is always there.

 I prayed for forgiveness, but I know that God can handle my anger.

 I went to mass today because I felt a deep need.

-As we sang over and over of Gods greatness, of his love and the joy he brings I tried to strengthen my faith.
+As we sang over and over of God’s greatness, his love, and the joy he brings, I tried to strengthen my faith.

 Thankfully he was fine, and I’m pretty sure the driver saw him, but it was less than an inch…less than a few seconds away from disaster.